bloxstreet/support/staff-information/rank-structure.md

 ### **Store Director**
 {:.text-red-300}
 {: .no_toc }
 Store Director is the twelfth rank at BloxStreet, and it is considered the first **HR** rank.
 Store Directors have successfully been noticed by an SHR or have worked for/purchased 8,000 points.
 Store Directors are tasked with working at departments, serving our customers, banning any rule violators in the store, attending training sessions to help train LRs, and hosting shifts.
 Store Directors receive access to Admin commands and must use them responsibly.
 In order to be eligible for a promotion, they must be off their two-week cooldown.
-Additionally, they must get noticed by an SHR or work for/purchase 10,000 points.
+Additionally, they must get noticed by an SHR.
+Store Directors may not purchase or obtain points to earn Board of Directors.

 ### **Board of Directors**
 {:.text-red-300}
 {: .no_toc }
 Board of Directors is the thirteenth rank at BloxStreet, and it is considered an **HR** rank.
-Board of Directors have successfully been noticed by an SHR or have worked for/purchased 10,000 points.
+Board of Directors have successfully been noticed by an SHR or have worked for/purchased 12,000 points.
 Board of Directors are tasked with supervising the store, ensuring all in-store operations run smoothly, banning any rule violators, training LRs, hosting and co-hosting trainings, and hosting shifts.
 Board of Directors receive access to Admin commands and must use them responsibly.
 In order to be eligible for a promotion, they must be off their one-month cooldown.
 Additionally, they must get noticed by an SHR.

 ### **Executive Assistant**
 {:.text-red-300}